jcoletech/My-Python-Journey/README.md

-# Welcome to my Python Journey
+# Welcome to my Python Journals